Flat pack homes: Introduction to affordable self build

 Each year flat pack homes grow in popularity.
 While the idea of prefab properties isn’t new, a kit house, as they’re often called, can be an affordable, eco-friendly and quick way to buy your dream house.

 Over 13,000 custom homes are built each year.
 The NaCSBA estimate that around 55,000 people have signed up to the government’s Right to Build register since it opened in 2016 and are therefore seriously exploring self building.

 Completing a self build project is unlike buying any home.
 You’re involved in every step from finding a plot to the build and selecting each interior finish.
 However, the process can be all-consuming and at times very testing.

-While many of the self builds constructed each year use bricks and mortar, a sizeable percentage are flat pack home.
+While many of the self builds constructed each year use bricks and mortar, flat pack homes make up a sizeable percentage.
 Arriving on a lorry, a flat pack home is a fantastic way to take an existing design and customise it to your specifications.

 What are flat pack homes?

 We’ve been using prefabricated homes since the end of world war two.
 The government used prefabs in 1945 to address the widespread shortage of housing.
 The original prefabs were cramped, inefficient and designed to last 10 years, although some are still lived in 60 years later.

 Over the years, prefabs or flat pack homes have come a long way, even if the underlying principals haven’t changed much.
 Today flat pack homes are popular in the UK and Europe.
 They’re stylish, eco-friendly and energy efficient.